These are the countries where novel coronavirus cases have been confirmed worldwide - Local News 8

 China’s National Health Commission has confirmed the virus can be transmitted from person to person through “droplet transmission” — where a virus is passed on due to an infected person sneezing or coughing — as well as by direct contact.

-There are at least a thousand confirmed cases of novel coronavirus in 28 countries and territories outside mainland China.
-More than half of those cases are linked to the stricken Diamond Princess cruise ship docked in Yokohama, Japan.
+There are at least 1,100 confirmed cases of novel coronavirus in 29 countries and territories outside mainland China.
+More than 600 of those cases are linked to the stricken Diamond Princess cruise ship docked in Yokohama, Japan.

-Six people have died outside of mainland China from the virus — two in Hong Kong, and one each in the Philippines, Japan, Taiwan, and France.
+Eleven people have died outside of mainland China from the virus.
+Three deaths have been recorded in Japan, including two Diamond Princess passengers.
+Hong Kong and Iran have recorded two deaths each, with one death each in South Korea, the Philippines, Taiwan, and France.

 Several countries, including the United States and Japan, have evacuated their nationals on flights from Wuhan, capital of Hubei province and the epicenter of the outbreak.
-The US has also evacuated passengers from the Diamond Princess.
+The US and other countries have also evacuated passengers from the Diamond Princess.

 This is a full list of confirmed cases of the novel coronavirus, officially called Covid-19, outside mainland China.